SEMICeu/EOSC-MLDCAT-AP-Pilot/README.md

 - enriching the JSON output via a json-ld context to generate an RDF output in the form of JSON structure (JSON-LD);
 - generating an RDF in Turtle syntax.

-The EOSC REST API is tested first with an API portal online to generate the output depending on the parameters (accept header and query parameter).
+The EOSC REST API is tested first with an API portal online to generate the output depending on the parameters (accept header and query parameter) like https://reqbin.com/

 For JSON-LD, the output is first tested in JSON-LD Playground, if it is able to parse it.